reinteractive-open/installfest_guides/source/guides/installfest/cheat_sheet.md

 	 		</br>
 	 		or rails g (for short)
 	 	</td>
 	 	<td>This will generate templates of code that you need for your app to run.
-This saves you from having to write the all of the code yourself.</td>
+This saves you from having to write all of the code yourself.</td>
 	 	<td>
 	 		<p>
 	 			Rails generate <i>scaffold</i> (or any generator type).